wentingzoe/LHL_Midterm/README.md

 7. Run the server: `npm run local`
   - Note: nodemon is used, so you should not have to restart your server
 8. Visit `http://localhost:8080/`

+## API set-up

+This todo-list is using WolfromAlpha<https://www.wolframalpha.com/> API, which compute expert-level answers using Wolfram’s breakthrough algorithms, knowledgebase and AI technology.
+It will need set-up requst package: `npm i requst`;

 ## Warnings & Tips